-This is a software-based raytracing renderer.
-It can produce renderings of the scene with global illumination, shadows and depth of field.
+OSPRay is a software-based ray-tracing engine, which can generate high-fidelity renderings of the scene including global illumination effects, shadows and depth of field (focal blur).
 The OSPRay renderer has a smaller memory footprint than the Tachyon renderer.
-It can thus be used for rendering very large datasets, with a higher visual quality than the OpenGL renderer is able to provide.
+It is thus suitable for rendering very large datasets with a higher visual quality than the default OpenGL renderer.

-For more information on the capabilities of the OSPRay engine and technical background information beyond what is found here, please visit the www.ospray.org website.
+For more information on the capabilities of the OSPRay engine and its technical background, please visit the www.ospray.org website.
 The OSPRay documentation contains more in-depth information on the various parameters this rendering engine provides.

 - Refinement passes